Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 1. Do I understand the meaning of the statement that I wanted

-2. What are the main problems
+2. What are the main problems?

-3. Do I agree with the above statement,
+3. Do I agree with the above statement?

 how to express your attitude towards him?

-4. What social science terms do I need
+4. What social science terms do I need?

-to justify your point of view?
+to properly substantiate your point of view?

-social life, his life experience?
+social life, your life experience?

 The following additional arguments are welcome: